jennyzeng/CourseScheduling/README.md

 OUTPUT: L

-initialize Q, queue, and add courses without prereqs into it
+initialize Q, maxheap structure, and add courses without prereqs into it

 while Q is not empty:                                                           # O(n) times
     currentCourse = Q.pop()         # O(1)